Mert30/YZTA-Bootcamp-Group-110/README.md

 - **Estimated Story Points to Complete:** `50`

-- **Estimation Logic:** tasks were assigned story points based on estimated effort, complexity level, and dependencies.
-A Fibonacci sequence-based system (1, 2, 3, 5, 7) was used for scoring:
+- **Estimation Logic:** Tasks were assigned story points based on estimated effort, complexity level, and dependencies.
+A Fibonacci sequence-based system (1, 2, 3, 5, 8) was used for scoring:
 	- `2` Points – Simple, low-complexity tasks that can be completed quickly
 	- `3` Points – Moderately complex tasks requiring a few hours of work
 	- `5` Points – Tasks involving integrations or requiring extra testing effort
-	- `7` Points – High-complexity tasks that affect multiple components or the overall system
+	- `8` Points – High-complexity tasks that affect multiple components or the overall system

 - **Daily Scrum:** [Click here to view the Daily Scrum notes](<docs/scrum_reports/sprint2-daily-scrum-report.md>)